Preamble about Champu, Chhanda and Odissi music

 - Participants must be registered for the OSA convention through individual or family registration

 - Multiple Participants belong to any particular OSA Chapter are allowed

 Rules & Regulation

-- ach participant is required to fill out the cultural sign up form (available to download at Cultural Program tab of http://www.osa2015.org/) and send to firstname.lastname@example.org
+- Each participant is required to fill out the cultural sign up form .
+For any further inquiries, please contact firstname.lastname@example.org

 - Each participant can chose any one type of song from Odissi, Champu and Chhanda